Choosing Paint Finishes for Every Room: Matte, Gloss, and More

 Gloss Paint Finish for Bold Accents

-•Apply 2-3 coats, waiting 2 hours between coats.
+- Apply 2–3 coats, waiting about two hours between coats.

-•Clean and lightly sand between coats for optimal adhesion.
+- Lightly sand between coats for best adhesion.

-•Topcoat with a clear polyurethane for added protection.
+- Add a clear polyurethane topcoat for extra protection.

 Semi-Gloss for High-Traffic Areas That Need Cleaning

-- Scrubbable and moisture-resistant.
-Semi-gloss paint contains polymers that create a durable, protective coating.
-It can withstand exposure to steam, splashes, and spills without blistering or peeling.
-You can scrub away marks and stains without damaging the finish.
+- Scrubbable and moisture-resistant: Semi-gloss paint forms a tough coating that resists steam, splashes, and stains.
+You can scrub marks away without damaging the finish.

 Specialty Finishes Like Metallic and Chalk Paint

 Chalk paint and metallic finishes are creative ways to add character to your space.
-These specialty paints can transform an ordinary wall into a work of art.
+These specialty paints can turn an ordinary wall into a focal point with depth and personality.

 Chalk Paint

-Chalk paint is a popular decorative finish that creates a matte, distressed look.
-It adheres to almost any surface without priming.
-The soft, velvety finish soaks in the natural imperfections of the wall, giving it depth and texture.
-Once dry, you can distress chalk paint by sanding the edges and surfaces to create a rustic patina.
-Then seal it with a clear wax or lacquer for protection.
-Chalk paint comes in a variety of earthy hues like sage, crimson and cobalt.
+Chalk paint is a popular decorative finish that creates a matte, timeworn look and adheres to most surfaces without priming.
+Its soft, velvety appearance embraces natural surface variations, adding depth and texture.
+After the paint dries, you can lightly sand edges and raised areas to distress for a rustic patina, then seal with clear wax or lacquer for protection.
+Chalk paint is available in a range of earthy hues such as sage, crimson, and cobalt.

 Metallic Paint

-Metallic paint contains mica or aluminum flakes that reflect light to produce a glimmering, shimmering effect.
-Copper, pewter and gold are common metallic shades, but you can also find rose gold, silver and gunmetal.
-Metallic paint makes a bold statement and is ideal for accent walls, trim, cabinets or furnishings.
-It requires a primer and protective clear topcoat.
+Metallic paint contains mica or aluminum flakes that reflect light for a shimmering effect.
+Common shades include copper, pewter, and gold, with options like rose gold, silver, and gunmetal.
+Metallic finishes make a bold statement on accent walls, trim, cabinets, or furnishings.
+Plan on using a primer and finishing with a protective clear topcoat.

 •Specialty paints add vibrancy and depth.